TheBlueHawk/Generative-Spatial-Control/README.md

-# Generative-Spatial-Control
+# Cross-Attention Masking for Generative Spatial Control
-Research project for the seminar "Generative Visual Models".
+This repository contains our work for the research project part of the seminar "Generative Visual Models".
+We focused on improving spatial control within Stable Diffusion models, addressing the common issue of object misplacement and window artifacts.
+We introduce a method that leverages cross-attention control in the latent space, aiming for more spatially coherent image generation.

 ## Setup instructions